Caleb Sturgis: Philadelphia Eagles

 On September 28, 2015, Sturgis signed with the Philadelphia Eagles, following a season-ending injury to Cody Parkey.

 In his first game with the Eagles, Sturgis missed a 30-yard field goal attempt and an extra point attempt, which could have turned the scoreboard in favor of the Eagles as they went on to lose 23–20 to the Washington Redskins.
 After the game Sturgis took responsibility, saying "the rest of the team gave such a good effort today.
 [They] played so well.
 It's tough knowing I didn't do my part.
 I just went out there and missed.
 Hurt the team.
 It's on me."
 After the game, head coach Chip Kelly decided Sturgis is better than anyone else they could sign.
 "We looked at what's out there," Kelly said.
 "I think the state of kicking in the league now is not very good.
 There's been a lot of changes. ...We feel in terms of what's available out there, we're going to stick with Caleb."
 In his second game with the Eagles, Sturgis missed another extra point, but was able to make all four of his field goals including one that broke a 7–7 second quarter tie in a 39–17 victory over the New Orleans Saints.
 However, Kelly did not show much confidence in his kicker as he went for it two times on fourth and long early in the game.

 On September 7, 2016, Sturgis signed a one-year extension worth $900,000 to remain with the Eagles after beating out Parkey in training camp.

 On September 10, 2017, in the season opening 30–17 victory over the Washington Redskins, Sturgis converted three field goals, a 50-yarder, a 42-yarder, and a 37-yarder.
 However, Sturgis suffered a hip injury in the game and was placed on injured reserve on September 12, 2017.
 Without Sturgis, the Eagles won Super Bowl LII against the New England Patriots.

 Los Angeles Chargers

 On March 16, 2018, Sturgis signed a two-year contract with the Los Angeles Chargers.
 He won the Chargers starting kicking job after beating out Roberto Aguayo.
 Sturgis was released by the Chargers on November 5, 2018, after missing a field goal and two extra points in Week 9.

 Personal life

 Sturgis married Kimberly Davidson, a former University of Florida cheerleader, in July 2014.
 Sturgis has five siblings.
-His older brother, Nathan, plays in Major League Soccer.
+His older brother, Nathan Sturgis, played in Major League Soccer.
 One of his younger brothers, Mark, was also a placekicker at Saint Augustine High, following in his brother's footsteps.
 His father, Smiley Sturgis, is a pastor.

 As of 2018, Sturgis coached at Kohl's Kicking Camps, a training camp.